pacan1/teckro-api/README.md

 This task will generate a html file that can be opened in a browser Report Location: file:///$projectDir/build/test-report/html/cucumber-html-reports/overview-features.html

+# view a report in the browser
+open file:///$projectDir/build/test-report/html/cucumber-html-reports/overview-features.html

 # Pass Rate
 18 Scenarios (16 failed, 2 passed)